What is AIOps?

 AIOps: From vision to reality

 With an ever-increasing reliance on technology, IT operations is emerging as a strategic role in the enterprise.
-However, before IT operations leaders can fulfill the business’ expectations, they need to overcome significant challenges.
-From security to resiliency, the IT leader’s day-to-day responsibilities are increasing, leaving them little time to focus on the digital innovations that drive the business forward.
+However, before IT operations leaders can fulfill the C-suite's expectations, significant challenges need to be overcome.
+Enterprise AIOps is helping IT operations become a transformative force in the organization by providing full-stack observability as well as AI-enabled automation and control.

 What is AIOps?

-Thankfully, we’re reaching a tipping point with the evolution of an approach called AIOps.
 As you've probably already guessed, AIOps is shorthand for AI Operations.
-And at a high level, the name is pretty self-explanatory: the application of AI to IT operations.
+At a high level, the name is pretty self-explanatory: it means the application of artificial intelligence (AI) to IT Operations.
 But to realize the benefits of AI, we need to unpack that a bit.

 - Gartner Market Guide for AIOps Platforms

-Holistic – IT leaders don’t have time to hop between tools to get a complete picture of your IT operations.
-A true AIOps platform serves up these insights in a highly consumable manner, such as a dashboard tailored to the leader's role and responsibilities.
+- Holistic: AIOps serves up insights from across IT operations in a highly consumable manner, such as a dashboard tailored to the leader's role and responsibilities.

-If you'd like to learn more about AIOps and how it can help you, we invite you Request a Demo of AIOps.
-This demo starts the discussions around your reference architectures and products to help build a comprehensive AIOps strategy designed to address your unique goals and challenges.
+If you'd like to learn more about AIOps and how it can help you, we invite you to request a demo below.
+Seeing AIOps in action can help foster discussions around your reference architectures and products to help build a comprehensive AIOps strategy designed to address your unique goals and challenges.